Brain-up/brn/README.md

 ## WE ARE LOOKING FOR
 1. Front-end developers: Ember, Angular.
 2. Server-side developers: Kotlin and Java.
 Components, REST and algorithms.
+3. IoS developers.
+4. Android developers.
-3. DevOps: Continuous integration and delivery.
+5. DevOps: Continuous integration and delivery.
-4. UX: Creative designers for UX research and prototype testing.
+6. UX: Creative designers for UX research and prototype testing.
 Your ideas how to improve user retention are welcome.
-5. Paintest: for creation pictures for exercises.
+7. Paintest: for creation pictures for exercises.
+8. Sign language specialist to create/improve content.
+9. QA engeniers.

 Join us!
 Learn something new, try your skills, prove yourself, get experience and get ahead!